jannecederberg/disqus-notify-content-author/README.md

 ## Disclaimer

 This plugin is provided as-is without any warranty.
-You will be using the plugin at your own responsibility/risk.
+In case you choose to use this plugin, you'll be doing so at your own risk.
+The plugin works flawlessly for me, but I won't guarantee that it'll work for you.

+## Credits

+Damien of [wpdailybits.com](http://wpdailybits.com) for giving me an idea of how to refine my approach to solving the problem and how to cut 10+ lines of code out of my original plugin by leveraging <kbd>wp_notify_postauthor</kbd>
+instead of re-creating the same functionality myself :)

 ## License